emilyyaklich/dev_RNAseq/README.md

 #### Alignment File Output
 Two alignment files are output from STAR with this handler - one alignment file in genomic coordinates and one translated into transcript coordinates (e.g.`*Aligned.toTranscriptome.out.bam`).
 The default format of the former is an unsorted SAM file.
 If you plan on using the genomic coordinate alignments for SNP calling, you have the option of getting these output as coordinate-sorted BAM files (similar to the `samtools sort` command) by putting a "yes" for the `GENOMIC_COORDINATE_BAMSORTED` variable in the config.
 Note that this will add significant computational time and memory.

-## Step 5: Prepare for DESEq2
+## Step 5: Quantify reads with FeatureCounts

-The output of STAR GeneCounts must be properly formatted to read into DESEq2.
-The file format needs to be changed as the GeneCounts output has 4 columns: 1-GeneID, 2-unstranded counts, 3-forward strand counts, and 4-reverse strand counts.
-DESeq can only read in files with 2 columns (GeneID and one count column).
-The ```prepare_DESeq_input.sh``` extracts the first and fourth columns from the files (the data we are using is reverse-stranded).
+`run_featureCounts.sh`
+- -p → tells featureCounts to treat input as paired-end
+- -B → only count fragments where both mates are successfully aligned
+- -C → only count properly paired fragments (mates mapped to the same chromosome with correct orientation and distance)
+- T is number of threads (I am doing 8)
+- -s 2 stranded mRNA-seq kit (Kapa Biosystems) is the kit used, so I want reverse stranded reads (This means the reads align to the opposite strand of the original RNA transcript)

+The output is: `sunflower_dev_fc_gtf.txt` and `sunflower_dev_fc_gtf.txt.summary`

 # Part II: Expression Analysis
 This will mostly be in R using [DESeq2](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) for differential expression analysis and [WGCNA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-559) for a co-expression network analysis.

 Special note on DGE analysis: There are many, many programs that will run DGE analyses with tons of options for methods within each program (on example being edgeR)...it is crucial to understand each test and how it is handling your data in order to make a decision for which program to use.
 That being said, the following methods are what I found were best for my data, but there are many ways to do similar analyses.

-## 0. Pre-process data into matrix
-Load the GeneCount data into a DESeq dataset and collapse technical replicates (if applicaple) `load_GC_data_and_sum_reps.R`
-## 1. Visualize data in an MDS plot
-`plot_MDS.R`
-This will give us an idea of the relationship between our samples.
-In the next step we will be correcting for varaition, but it is important to visualize at this step.
-## 2. Correct for unwanted variation using [ComBat-Seq](https://github.com/zhangyuqing/ComBat-seq) and run DEseq
+## 1. Correct for unwanted variation using [ComBat-Seq](https://github.com/zhangyuqing/ComBat-seq) and run DEseq
-`run_DGE_deseq_sunflower_inflo_combatseq.R`
-We will visualize the corrected samples in an MDS plot as well (compare with above).
+`run_combatseq_fc.R`

+This will visualize sample relationships before and after batch correction.

+## 2. Run DESeq2

+`run_DGE_deseq_sunflower_dev_fc.R`

 The model we are using to run the differential epxression analysis is ~0+dev_stage as we are curious about differential expression wrt dev_stage.

 ## 3. Visualize DE in an Upset Plot
-`analyze_DGE_deseq_sunflower_inflo_combatseq.R`
+`analyze_DGE_deseq_sunflower_dev_fc.R`
 ## 4. Run and analyze WGCNA